1rneh/secure-credential-provision-extension/README.md

 This Toolbox is to check out the log messages from the extension in the Console Tab that indicate that the extension has received credential information or modified a HTTP request body.
 They should look like [these example logs](https://github.com/1rneh/secure-credential-provision-extension/tree/main/test-results) (when you are testing the prototype).\
 To see the network traffic (e.g. the fetch request exfiltrating the user password) use the regular Web Developer Toolbox and check the Network Tab

-8. You can repeat the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) or try out the adapted autofill process on any other login page. \
-   See the test results for web applications where it should work: [Secure Credential Provision results](./Secure_Credential_Provision_Test_Results.pdf).
+8. You can repeat the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) or try out the adapted autofill process on any other login page.
+(See the test results for web applications where it should work: [Secure Credential Provision results](./Secure_Credential_Provision_Test_Results.pdf))

 Set `extensions.experiments.enabled` to false, to check out the regular autofill process or to repeat the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) without the prototype changes.